-The intuition behind considering conferences as a Group is explained with the help of an example in Figure 4.
-A document denoted as a subgroup here, usually has a few semantically related words (as total words in title are only "8") and authors (as total authors are only "2") to a topic shown in Figure 4, while a conference denoted as a "Group" here, usually there are many related papers to a topic; as a result a Group usually has many semantically related words (as total words are as high as "439") and authors (as total authors is as high as "95") to a topic as shown in Figure 4.
-Subgroup is a subset of a group as highlighted in Figure 4; consequently semantic-based information and relationships are richer in a group as compared to a subgroup, which is referred to as "Conferences Influence" in our work and main contribution of this work.
-Our thinking is supported by the facts that (1) in highly ranked events usually papers of experts or potential experts of different fields are accepted, therefore event based relationships are highly influential which reminds us a famous saying "A man is known by the company he keeps" and (2) accepted papers in highly ranked events are very carefully judged for relevance to the event research areas on call for papers page, therefore papers have more semantically related words and authors, which can result in higher ranking of their authors because of conferences influence.
+The intuition behind considering conferences as a Group is explained with the help of an example in Fig. 4.
+A document denoted as a subgroup here, usually has a few semantically related words (as total words in title are only "8") and authors (as total authors are only "2") to a topic shown in Fig. 4, while a conference denoted as a "Group" here, usually there are many related papers to a topic; as a result a Group usually has many semantically related words (as total words are as high as "439") and authors (as total authors is as high as "95") to a topic as shown in Fig. 4.
+Subgroup is a subset of a group as highlighted in Fig. 4; consequently semantic-based information and relationships are richer in a group as compared to a subgroup, which is referred to as "Conferences Influence" in our work and main contribution of this work.
+Our thinking is supported by the facts that (1) in highly ranked events usually papers of experts or potential experts of different fields are accepted, therefore event based relationships are highly influential which reminds us a famous saying "A man is known by the company he keeps" and (2) accepted papers in highly ranked events Fig. 4 A group illustration for accepted papers by ECML/PKDD-2007 are very carefully judged for relevance to the event research areas on call for papers page, therefore papers have more semantically related words and authors, which can result in higher ranking of their authors because of conferences influence.